 The Brief

-LHA London is a charity providing affordable accommodation across 14 hostels in the capital.
-With no way for prospective tenants to browse rooms or check availability, their single generic enquiry form was generating high volumes of mismatched leads.
-The brief was to overhaul the discovery and booking flow to better serve both applicants and the LHA team.
+LHA London is a charity providing affordable accommodation across 14 hostels in London.
+The brief was to overhaul the room discovery and booking flow to better serve both applicants and the LHA team.

 My Role